FleekHQ/fleek-docs/docs/fleek-cli/overview.md

 ![](imgs/fleekcli.png)

-The Fleek CLI is a command line interface that allows you to interact and control Fleek suite of tools and products.
+The Fleek API is a command line interface that allows you to interact and control Fleek suite of tools and products.
 Currently, you can access to our **hosting**  products, or retrieve an API key to authenticate yourself when using the [Fleek Storage JS](https://docs.fleek.co/storage/fleek-storage-js/).
 It is in active development, and we will continue to add the rest of our suite's tools in the future.

 ### **Deployment Location**
 > Currently IPFS is supported only for hosting deployments.
-For users looking to hosting on the Internet Computer, we recommend either using our Web UI (fleek.co) for a simple workflow, or DFINITY'S command line environment [(DFX)](https://sdk.dfinity.org/docs/developers-guide/cli-reference.html) as it supports further important customization related to your deployment on the Internet computer.
+For users looking to host on the Internet Computer, we recommend either using our Web UI (fleek.co) for a simple workflow, or DFINITY'S command line environment [(DFX)](https://sdk.dfinity.org/docs/developers-guide/cli-reference.html) as it supports further important customization related to your deployment on the Internet computer.
+---

 <div class="prev-boxes-list">
   <a href="#fleek-cli-overview" class="prev-box">